How Many Lives Can a Polyester Garment Have?

 Short videos showing bottles being shredded, melted, and spun into yarn have convinced many consumers that most polyester garments are made from recycled bottles.

-So while bottle-derived rPET can reduce demand for virgin PET, it doesn’t guarantee “closed-loop” recycling.
+So while bottle-derived rPET can reduce demand for virgin PET, it does not guarantee closed-loop polyester recycling.

 1.3 Lifecycle #2: Bottle-to-Garment Recycling—and Its Limits

-Mechanical recycling works best today in clean, consistent streams, which is why bottle-to-fiber is the most common success case:
+Mechanical recycling works best today in clean, consistent streams, which is why bottle-to-fiber is still the most common success case.

 Garment → Bottle is not realistic for food-grade applications.
-Dyes, prints, finishes, mixed fibers (cotton, elastane, nylon), sewing threads, and labels introduce impurities that make the melt unsuitable for beverage packaging.
+Dyes, prints, finishes, mixed fibers such as cotton, elastane, or nylon, plus sewing threads, labels, and trims all introduce impurities that make the melt unsuitable for beverage packaging.

 Even within textiles, each time PET is melted and re-extruded, quality tends to drift.
-Fibers can become weaker or less consistent, limiting how many times the material can return to apparel.
+Fibers can become weaker or less consistent, which limits how many times the material can return to apparel.

-In plain terms: bottle-to-garment is often a one-way street, not a closed loop.
+In plain terms, bottle-to-garment is often a one-way street, not a true closed loop.

-2. Why Most Polyester Garments Only Get 1–2 Lives
+2. Why Polyester Clothing Usually Gets Only 1–2 Recyclable Lives

 Mechanical recycling relies on heat and pressure to re-melt PET and form it again.
-Each cycle introduces small but important problems that compound over time.
+Each cycle introduces small but important problems that build over time.

 2.1 What Builds Up in the Recycling Stream